dtudk/omb/README.md

 OMP_PLACES={1,2},5,10 omb
 OMP_PLACES=4,5,10 omb
 ```
-Note that by default it amends the output by prefixing with
+Note that by default, the `omb-driver` prepends the placement
-the placement of the threads as understood by `omb`, see
-note in the snippet above.
-So the output will have `OMP_NUM_THREADS`
-additional columns with the first columns describing each threads
+of each thread by adding `OMP_NUM_THREADS` columns.
+These first `OMP_NUM_THREADS` describes each thread
 placement.

 If one does not wish to prefix with the placement id's of each
-thread on can call it as `omb-driver -Dwithout-place-info` to
+thread on can use the option `omb-driver -Dwithout-place-info` to
-omit the prefix.
+omit the placement prefix.